Beware of Bloat in Dogs

 Remember: The problem with GDV is not the gas bloating, but the actual twisting of the stomach.
 It is the twist that kills, and a medication will not undo the deadly rotation of the stomach.
 Please do not waste valuable life-saving moments waiting to see if medication helps — and do everything you can to help raise awareness of this all-too-common condition.

 Bloat is one of the leading causes of death in deep-chested dogs.
-Dr. Michael Willard explains how this elective surgery can lower the risk.
+This elective surgery can lower the risk.

 Veterinarian Dr. Shea Cox on how to properly examine your dog’s stomach and musculoskeletal system.